-SBCS seeks to promote an educational environment that values communication, fairness and respect among students, faculty and staff.
+We seek to promote an educational environment that values communication, fairness and respect among students, faculty and staff.
 Despite these efforts, differences in the values and/or goals of members of the aforementioned groups may occasionally contribute to circumstances that leave the students feeling aggrieved.
-Such occurrences warrant a process by which students can seek resolution to their grievances.
+Such occurrences warrant a process by which students can seek a resolution to their grievances.

 Issues may occur that require the immediate attention of SBCS authorities.
 Should you wish to address such matters, you are encouraged to first discuss the problem with the individual(s) involved.